 Just like Venice, Barcelona’s visitor numbers have exploded in recent years.
-Walking around the Latin Quarter can take hours as some of the narrow streets end up in a total gridlock with the amount of tour groups walking around.
-If you want a city vibe with mediterranean beach access then just down the coast from Barcelona is Valencia.
-It’s a city of great food, culture, history, music and it has a beach.
-Just like Barcelona really but with a lot less tourists.
+Walking around the Latin Quarter can take hours as some of the narrow streets end up in a total gridlock with the number of tour groups walking around.
+If you want a city vibe with Mediterranean beach access then just down the coast from Barcelona is Valencia.
+It’s a city of great food, culture, history, and music and it has a beach.
+Just like Barcelona really but with a lot fewer tourists.

 Rovinj instead of Dubrovnik, Croatia